 To enhance the natural beauty and serenity of the cemetery grounds, we ask that you respect the following:

-- Please refrain from installing borders, fences, stones or crushed tile etc. on lots to ensure efficient maintenance of the grounds, safety, and decorum
+- Borders, fences, stones or crushed tile etc. on lots are not permitted to ensure efficient maintenance of the grounds, safety, and decorum

 - Flower beds may extend one foot in front of upright monuments only and should not exceed the width of the upright base.
 Natural mulch may be placed within beds